Denn5501/Blackboard-Theme/README.md

 1. Fork or download the repository
 2. Create your own branch
 3. Make your changes
-4. Submit a pull request: Open a pull request with a clear description of the changes and how they address the issues.
+4. Submit a pull request: Open a pull request with a clear description of the changes.
 Include any relevant details about what you’ve done and why.

 ## Future Plans
 - Improve compatability with other browsers and media screens